|Home › Destinations › Karnataka › Bandipur National Park|

 There is no human settlement inside the Reserve but there are almost 200 villages around the area.
 This place makes for an excellent tourist spot and is a must-visit for those want to soak in the beauty of nature.
 Ooty is very close to Bandipur and tourists should enjoy Ooty tour.

-To visit and experience Bandipur National Park hassle-free, view Bandipur National Park Tour Packages.
+To visit and experience Bandipur National Park hassle-free, view bandipur tourism.

 by Afia Ahmad on Feb 01, 2011

 Karnataka is one of the most popular tourist destination in India.
 Be it heritage, culture, monuments, wildlife ro natural attractions, Karnataka is replete with all! by Akshay Balraj on Apr 23, 2010

 Get surrounded by greenery and wilderness in Bandipur!
 Enjoy cottage stay in the forests here.

 You can opt for gypsy rides that are provided by the resorts that are located around the Bandipur National Park, as this can help you reach your preferred locations faster.
 These resorts normally have some sort of a tie up with the national park officials, so these vehicles will normally be permitted.